hyperledger-cacti/cacti/weaver/core/relay/relay-docker.md

 * Create a Personal Access Token with read packages access in github.
 Refer [Creating a Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) for help.
 * Run `docker login ghcr.io` and use your github username and personal access token as password.

-**Some sample steps to deploy relay using docker-compose when Config File is available:**
+**Some sample steps to deploy relay using docker compose when Config File is available:**

 * Copy `.env.template` file to `.env`.
 * Keep following Environment Variables in `.env` and delete/ignore rest: